 If I could go back in time, I would’ve found a mentor in Support Engineering at another company to help me design a thoughtful Zendesk deployment at scale.
 I never really saw what a good Zendesk workflow looks like, so I was flying blind.

-I fell into some of the classical pitfalls of a first-time manager during my tenure.
+During my tenure, I fell into some of the classical pitfalls of a first-time manager.
 Defining clear roles and responsibilities, managing up, and holding everyone to performance standards were some of my earlier challenges as a manager.

 Luckily, Finix took the time and investment to pair me with a fantastic Executive Coach.
-Steve Schreck coached through some of my first time manager problems and directed my attention on areas to grow and improve.
+Steve Schreck coached me through some of my first-time manager problems and directed my attention to areas to grow and improve.

 3. Not building tiered Support